alexwlchan/alexwlchan.net/src/_drafts/finding-divisors-with-python.md

         yield n
 ```

-This is another approach using trial division -- we keep trying factors, and if we find one, we divide it away and keep going.
+This is similar to the function above, using trial division -- we keep trying factors, and if we find one, we divide it away and keep going.
+Otherwise, we try a higher number.
-This is a fairly standard approach to finding primes.
+This is a fairly standard approach to finding prime factors.

 Once we have it, we can use it to write the *prime factorisation* of a number -- that is, writing the number as a product of primes.
 For example, the prime factorisation of 9! is: